PhantHive/PhantHive/README.md

       Fare thee well!
 ```

-*"If the world is a tragedy, the man is the virtuoso.
-If the man is the virtuoso."*
+*"The tragedy is a symphony, and the Man is the Virtuoso."*

 </div>